 The front end has three main components: software, user interface, and a network or client system.
 The back-end typically monitors and supports the programs running the application on the front end.
-As for cloud-based services, it’s the provider’s offering to you as the end-user through software, platform, and infrastructure.
+As for cloud-based services, it’s part of the provider’s offering through software, platform, and infrastructure.
 (2)

-- Storage: Data in cloud applications stays in cloud storage, and although different cloud providers offer different data storage, they all offer dedicated storage space.
+- Storage: Data in cloud applications stays in cloud storage.
+Although different cloud providers offer different data storage, they all offer dedicated storage space.

 - Security: The structures of cloud computing security are developed with the debugging process as a priority.
-This is so the debugging process doesn’t become a problem down the road.
+This is done so the debugging process doesn’t become a problem down the road.
 Constant backup in cloud computing is an essential part of ensuring cloud security.
-Afterward, you can use other security elements such as virtual firewalls.
+Afterward, you can use other security elements like virtual firewalls.